The audience for this book will will include:

 Readers of books like Atomic Habits, Your Best Year Ever, and The Bullet Journal Method will love Your Goal Guide: A Roadmap for Setting, Planning and Achieving Your Goals.

-#1 Amazon New Release! — Serial Killer —Your Neighbor, Friend, Even Your Spouse?
+#1 New Release in Forensic Psychology — Serial Killer?
+Your Neighbor, Friend, Even Your Spouse?

 Serial killers: Ted Bundy, John Wayne Gacy, and Jeffrey Dahmer are often the first names that spring to mind.
 Many people assume serial killers are primarily an American phenomenon that came about in the latter part of the twentieth century.
 But such assumptions are far from the truth.
 Serial killers have been around for a very long time and can be found in every corner of the globe—and they’re not just limited to the male gender either.
 Some of these predators have been caught and brought to justice whereas others have never been found, let alone identified.
 Serial killers can be anywhere.
 And scarier still, they can be anyone.